Secret agent's not-so-secret number plate

 The most famous car in the world?

-For some years, the Bond DB5 was known as 'the most famous car in the world' and it still holds a special place in the hearts of many a Bond fan.
+Since its appearance in Goldfinger in 1964, James Bond’s Aston Martin DB5 has been known as 'the most famous car in the world' and it still holds a special place in the hearts of many a Bond fan.
 The new DB5 was the perfect car for the suave secret agent: stylish, fast and British.
 In the movies, Bond's Aston Martin was fitted with all the custom gimmicks a spy could want: machine guns, battering rams, bullet-proof rear screen, ejector seat and more.

 Down the rabbit hole